Easy Repair for Fleck 5600 Controls: Pistons, Seals, and Spacers

 Although seals, spacers and piston are inner parts of the control valve, they’re easy to get to and the repair can in most cases be done without removing the control unit from the filter or softener.

-Parts needed for 5600 Seal, Spacer, Piston replacement are
+Parts needed for 5600 Seal, Spacer, Piston replacement for a 5600 filter or softener control are

 Mike’s Easy Ten-Step Method for Replacing Piston, Seals and Spacers in 5600 Filters and Softeners

 For a parts list and illustration, see pp. 16.-17 of the 5600 Service Manual.